A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

 Our understanding of the formation of these early quiescent systems will improve rapidly due to the new capabilities of JWST.
-The new data presented here are only 33 minute integrations of \emph{HST} selected samples at relatively low spectral resolution with a median S/N of $\sim10-40$ and are only a first look.
+The new data presented here are only 33 minute integrations of \emph{HST} selected samples at relatively low spectral resolution with a median S/N of $\sim10-70$ and are only a first look.
 Future higher spectral and spatial resolution JWST/NIRSpec observations of these galaxies have the capability to strengthen our understanding of the stellar populations, initial mass functions \citep{Esdaile2021a}, and mass buildup mechanisms and timescales through measurements of their kinematic properties and abundance measurements of multiple elements \citep{Nanayakkara2021}.
-These massive quiescent galaxies provide a fossil record of star-formation in the Universe prior to $z=4$, in systems where nature has helpfully formed an abundance of stars in one place where detailed high signal/noise spectral analysis with JWST will be possible.
+These massive quiescent galaxies provide a fossil record of star-formation in the Universe prior to $z=4$, in systems where nature has helpfully formed an abundance of stars in one place where detailed high S/N spectral analysis with JWST will be possible.

-This work is currently limited to presenting a first JWST/NIRSpec view of a $HST$ selected population of massive quiescent galaxy candidates.
-The work mirrors the approach taken by S18 to provide a view of the transformative capabilities of $JWST$.
-A thorough analysis of ZF-7329 is presented in \cite{Glazebrook2023a} with advanced modelling of parametric and non-parametric star-formation histories.
-Morphological analysis based on $1-5 \mu m$ PRIMER imaging of our galaxies rule out any secondary reddened components for our sources (e.g. \cite{Kalita2022a,Chandar2023a}).
+This work is currently limited to presenting a first JWST/NIRSpec view of a \emph{HST} selected population of massive quiescent galaxy candidates.
+The work mirrors the approach taken by S18 to provide a view of the transformative capabilities of JWST.
+A thorough analysis of ZF-UDS-7329 is presented in \cite{Glazebrook2023a} with advanced modelling of parametric and non-parametric star-formation histories.
+Morphological analysis based on $1-5~\mu m$ PRIMER and CEERS imaging of our galaxies rule out any secondary reddened components for our sources (e.g. \cite{Kalita2022a,Chandar2023a}).
 A detailed JWST/NIRcam morphological analysis of the S18 sources will be presented by Kawinwanichakij et al. (in prep).
-Nanayakkara et al. (in prep) will present the full S18 sample observed by GO-2565 program upon completion of data acquisition and analysis with complex star-formation modelling including detailed contributions from AGN using {\tt BEAGLE} \citep{Chevallard2016} and {\tt Prospector} \citep{Johnson2021a}.
+Nanayakkara et al. (in prep) will present the full S18 sample observed by GO-2565 program upon completion of data acquisition (imaging and spectra) and analysis with complex star-formation modelling including detailed contributions from AGN using {\tt BEAGLE} \citep{Chevallard2016} and {\tt Prospector} \citep{Johnson2021a}.